windmill-labs/windmilldocs/docs/getting_started/scripts.md

 supports Markdown formatting, and is where you should include examples on how to use your script.

+#### Common Scripts

+Common scripts are the basic building blocks for the flows.

 #### Trigger Scripts

-Scripts can be categorized as `Trigger` Scripts.
-It's a special category of Scripts, where the purpose is to pull data from an external source and compare it to the previously saved state.
+They are used as a first flow step most commonly with an internal state and a schedule to watch for changes on an external system, and compare it to the previously saved state.
 If there are changes, _trigger_ the rest of the flow, i.e. subsequent scripts.

+#### Approval Scripts

+Use them in order to suspend a flow until it's approved.
+Main usecase for approval scripts is to send an external notification with an URL that can be used to resume or cancel a flow.
+For more details check [Suspend/Resume a flow tutorial](../how-tos/6_suspend_resume_a_flow.md).

+#### Error Handlers

+Handle errors for flows after all retries attempts have been exhausted.

 #### Template Scripts